LamininSolutions/mfsql-connector/source/version-control/index.rst

 #. spMFCreateTable fix bug on setting of objid value. unique index on non null values only.
 #. spMFUpdateTable improve messaging when partial failure of update
 #.
 MFSettings and MFVaultSettings fix incorrect setting of password when installing a new database
+#. asseblies was updated for improvements on the status reports when using object delete
+#. spMFDeleteObject, spMFDeleteObjectList, spMFDeleteObjectVersionList update to improve status and bug with destroy
+#. spMFGetLicense is a new helper procedure for spMFCheckLicenseStatus
+#. spMFCheckLicenseStatus updated for efficiency and improved error trapping
+#. spMFClassTableStats has new switches to improve usability and efficiency
+#. spMFClassTableCoumns has new swithces to improve usability and efficiency

 4.8.24.65
 ~~~~~~~~~